sliceofcake/TwitterMediaScraper/README.md

 # TwitterMediaScraper
 Stop manually downloading hundreds of twitter images, have some scripts do it for you.
+For downloading all of a particular Twitter user's media, specifically static images.

 Scraper is for : any person with a web browser and access to Twitter.
 Extension Chopper is for : people using an Apple OS with access to Automator.app.